laraXgram/laraxgram.github.io/src/middleware.md

 <a name="laragrams-default-middleware-groups"></a>
 #### LaraGram's Default Middleware Groups

-LaraGram includes predefined `bot` middleware groups that contain common middleware you may want to apply to your web and API listens.
+LaraGram includes predefined `bot` middleware groups that contain common middleware you may want to apply to your bot listens.
 Remember, LaraGram automatically applies these middleware groups to the corresponding `listens/bot.php` files:

 <div class="overflow-auto">